 Once she married Justinian, Theodora became a powerful force in Byzantine politics.
 This era was one of the empire's strongest, as her husband's armies reconquered much of the old Roman empire.
-Theodora was a vital part of Justinian's government, and even worked to improve the safety of other sex workers.
+Theodora was a vital part of Justinian's government and even worked to improve the safety of other sex workers.
+Quite the initiative long before the establishment of International Sex Workers' Day!
 That doesn't make her a nice person, though.
 If Procopius is to be believed, she was a scheming politician who wasn't above ordering a rival killed.

 Far from always being on the fringe of respectable society, then, the sex industry has often been deeply intertwined with it, even if in ways no one talks about.
-On 2 June, then – and ideally the rest of the time too – remember the fight for sex workers' rights and do what you can to support it.
+On 2 June, the International Sex Workers' Day, then – and ideally the rest of the time too – remember the fight for sex workers' rights and do what you can to support it.

-What is it about being tattooed that is so hot?
-How can the smell of antibacterial spray or the sound of the tattoo gun, turn on some people?
-Writer,
+What is it about being tattooed that turns certain kinksters on?
+How can the smell of antibacterial spray or the sound of the tattoo gun excite us?